 Rental payments are made quarterly and do not require any waiting periods.

 You get your money instantly and can transfer it to your bank account.

-Arrived Homes will work with tenants and property managers, handle maintenance concerns and keep track of yearly tax returns so you can start collecting rental income dividends as soon as possible.
+Arrived Homes will work with tenants and property managers, handle maintenance concerns and keep track of yearly tax returns so you can collect rental income dividends with little to no hassle.